This is an iHeart podcast for our final news roundup and information overload.

 He's bleeding his base.

-And his base does not want any help or support for our ally Israel, a big portion of his base, that is.
+And his base does not want any help or support for our ally, Israel, a big portion of his base, that is.

 And the radicalized Democratic Party, which he is the leader of, has now turned on Israel, even going as far today as the State Department now accusing Israel of human rights abuses.

-Um have they forgotten who started this this war?
+Have they forgotten who started this war?

 All right, back to our busy phones.

-Vinny in the socialist utopia known as California.
+Let us say hi to Vinny, Vinny in the socialist utopia known as California.

 Vinny, how are you?